Probability that $n$ points are in convex position in a general convex polygon: Asymptotic results: Introduction

 \begin{Remarque} A quick glance at \Cref{fig:super} and the previous considerations allows one to see that $s_j=0$ is equivalent to $\cp_j=\cp_{\wj}$.
 Therefore, $c_j=0$ is equivalent to $s_{{j-1}}+s_{j}=0.$ \end{Remarque} { }

-The $\PCP$ is sort of an equivalent to the $\ECP$ that we had in the regular $\kappa$-gone case.
-The geometric equations of the $\PCP$, that may be obtained essentially with trigonometric considerations and several applications of Thales' theorem, are given by the following proposition: \begin{Proposition} Let $z[n]\in\CVnK$, and $\Cj,\Lj$ be the associated quantities with $\PCP(\zzn)$. \bir \itr The $\Lj$ and $\Cj$ are related by the $\kappa$ equations where
+The $\PCP$ is sort of an equivalent to the $\ECP$ that we had in the regular $\kappa$-gon case.
+The geometric equations of the $\PCP$, that may be obtained essentially with trigonometric considerations and several applications of Thales' theorem, are given by the following proposition: \begin{Proposition} Let $z[n]\in\mathcal{C}_K(n)$, and $\Cj,\Lj$ be the associated quantities with $\PCP(\zzn)$. \begin{enumerate} \item[{\it (i)}] The $\Lj$ and $\Cj$ are related by the $\kappa$ equations where